Education and outreach

 Then I’ll begin.

-Last Tuesday (4 February), during national storytelling week, Ben Rogers and Richard Brock took to the stage of the IOP’s state of the art theatre and delivered a Jackanory style evening compelling enough to rival the popular teatime storytelling television show - and its lunchtime radio forerunner.
+Last Tuesday, during national storytelling week, authors Ben Rogers and Richard Brock took to the stage of the IOP’s state of the art theatre and delivered a Jackanory-style evening compelling enough to rival the popular teatime storytelling television show – and its lunchtime radio forerunner, Listen with Mother.

 Today, teaching through storytelling is being recognised as a technique that introduces reflection to learning and through which links can be forged between theory and practice.
 Its potential as a means to facilitate learning within science education, as well as in other subjects across science and the arts is now being harnessed, with formalised storytelling being used as a creative tool in teaching and learning.